Specialist Experience and Skills

 - Verbal and non-verbal prompting to develop focus and independence when approaching school curricular tasks

-- Structured lessons which integrate movement, music and dance for improved focus and memory retention, for example, to express to an audience particular interpretations of words and phrases through performance which involves movement as well as pronunciation and expressive intonation when speaking the words;
+- Structured lessons which integrate many different activities and games for improved focus and memory retention, for example, to express to an audience particular interpretations of words and phrases through performance which involves movement as well as pronunciation and expressive intonation when speaking the words;

 - Social stories;

-- Social communication strategies to develop confidence, including practising social scenarios, e.g. meeting friends and fellow students for coffee;
+- Social communication strategies to develop confidence, including practising social scenarios, e.g. constructing questions.

 - How to develop a personalised and targeted learning routine, e.g. study timetable, to enhance confidence and independence in setting own targets;